theronic/modex/README.md

         :type {first-name :string
                last-name  :string}
         :or {last-name nil}}] ; last-name is optional, implied by presence in `:or` map.
-      ; tools should return collection, but will change to map of {:keys [success results ?error]}:
+      ; tools should return collection.
       [(str "Hello from Modex, "
             (if last-name ; args can be optional
               (str first-name " " last-name)